 Our lab space here allows me the ability to work through these types of investigations and to answer these and new questions.
 That’s a big reason why the growing sports media program at Indiana is the perfect place to work.

 Lauren Reichart Smith (Ph.D.
 2010) is an associate professor of sports media.
 She previously served as an associate professor and the associate director for public relations at Auburn University.
 As a former television producer, she worked in both the Atlanta and Birmingham television markets, and received an Emmy nomination in 2005.
 She earned her B.A. from Fairfield University, her M.A. from the University of Alabama-Birmingham, and her Ph.D. from the University of Alabama.

 Lauren’s main research area lies in mediasport – the intersection between sports and mass media.
 Her research encapsulates both mass media and social media.
 This focus has enabled her to complete research that focuses on issues of gender, race, and national identity.
 She primarily analyzes how athletes are portrayed in the media, as well as how new technologies enhance a fan’s enjoyment of a game.
 More recent work has begun to examine the effects of sports media on audiences, primarily focusing on attention.
 Lauren’s work has been presented at conferences such as the International Communication Association (ICA), the Association for Education in Journalism and Mass Communication (AEJMC), Broadcast Education Association (BEA), the International Association for Communication and Sport (IACS), and Southern States Communication Association (SSCA).
 She has won top paper awards at SSCA, BEA, IACS, AEJMC, and ICA.
-She is currently the past chair of the International Association of Communication and Sport, and a former officer for the Sport Communication Interest Group of AEJMC.
+She is the former chair of the International Association of Communication and Sport, and a former officer for the Sport Communication Interest Group of AEJMC.

 Her research has been published in Media Psychology, Journalism and Mass Communication Quarterly, the Journal of Broadcasting and Electronic Media, the Howard Journal of Communication, Communication Research Reports, Electronic News, the International Review for the Sociology of Sport, the Sociology of Sport Journal, Sport in Society, the Journal of Sports Media, the International Journal of Sport Communication, Communication & Sport, and the Journal of Intercultural Communication.